-Inspect the engine's spark plugs if there’s a misfire, dead cylinder or if there is a suspected mechanical failure.
-It’s one of the first places to look when there’s a problem with drivability.
-This is because a spark plug can be a great indicator of what’s going on inside the engine's combustion chamber.
-It can indicate if there’s a rich or lean air fuel ratio.
-It will show if there’s oil or coolant leaking into the cylinder.
+Inspect the engine's spark plugs if there is a misfire, dead cylinder, or if there is a suspected mechanical failure.
+It is one of the first places to look when there is a problem with drivability.
+A spark plug can be a great indicator of what is going on inside the engine's combustion chamber.
+It can indicate if there is a rich or lean air-fuel ratio.
+It shows if oil or coolant is leaking into the cylinder.

-Normal: A light tan or light gray color is normal.
-Today's engines normally turn the plugs a light gray or light tan color.
-These are normal color readings.
-A worn spark plug center electrode is rounded; it should be square because spark readily jumps off a square edge.
+Normal Wear: A light tan or light gray colored spark plug tip is considered normal.
+Today's fuel-injected engines usually turn the tip a light gray color.
+The center electrode should be square, not rounded; this is because spark readily jumps off a square edge.

-Rich Fuel Condition: Black flakey soot around the tip and electrode indicates a rich fuel condition.
-A wet spark plug tip can be caused by oil, excessive fuel, or coolant.
-A dripping fuel injector will result in a wet spark plug tip that smells like raw fuel.
+Rich Fuel Condition: Black flakey soot around the tip and electrode indicates a rich air-fuel ratio.
+A dripping fuel injector results in a wet spark plug tip that smells like raw fuel.

 Lean Fuel Condition: White carbon deposits around the electrodes and tip indicate a lean fuel condition.
-Overheating leaves the tip glazed and glossy.
+Overheating the spark plug results in a glazed or glossy tip.

-Detonation: Damage to the white electrode insulator indicates detonation.
-Always use fuel that contains the proper octane and make sure the EGR system is functioning properly.
+Detonation: Detonation causes damage to the white electrode insulator.
+Always use fuel that contains the proper octane and make sure the EGR system is functioning correctly.